You may wish to drop a course/course(s) that you are taking for a variety of reasons. It is important to familiarize yourself with the drop process.

 Undergraduate students in the Faculty of Information may request to withdraw without petition from a total of no more than 1.5-credits, provided such a request is made by the last day of classes in the relevant term.
 Withdrawals approved under this procedure will be noted on the academic record by the course status LWD (Late Withdrawal).
 This course status will have no effect on the GPA.

-Students who have fallen behind with assignments or are not at all prepared to write exams in one or more of courses will be expected to make use of this remedy.
+Students who have fallen behind with assignments or are not at all prepared to write exams in one or more courses will be expected to make use of this remedy.
 It is important that students book an appointment with their academic advisor to assess all available options.

 Students who transfer to the Faculty of Information (from the University of Toronto St. George campus, University of Toronto Mississauga (UTM) campus, or the University of Toronto Scarborough (UTSC) campus), will have all LWD requests (if any) included in their Faculty of Information academic record.